jonathanyan/EIP-401/README.md

 #### transferFrom

-Transfers `_value` amount of tokens from address `_from` to address `_to`, and MUST fire the `Transfer` event.
+Transfers `_value` amount of Coins from address `_from` to address `_to`, and MUST fire the `Transfer` event.

-The `transferFrom` method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
+The `transferFrom` method is used for a withdraw workflow, allowing contracts to transfer Coins on your behalf.
-This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
+This can be used for example to allow a contract to transfer Coins on your behalf and/or to charge fees in sub-currencies.
 The function SHOULD `throw` unless the `_from` account has deliberately authorized the sender of the message via some mechanism.

 *Note* Transfers of 0 values MUST be treated as normal transfers and fire the `Transfer` event.